 The timely completion of the HISD COVID-19 Case Reporting eForm is critical to ensuring accurate school level data.
-The School Nurse, Principal, or Principal's designee is responsible for the submission of the eForm on the same day they receive confirmation of a COVID-19 case.
+The School Nurse, Principal, or Principal's designee is responsible for the submission of the eForm on the same day they receive confirmation of a student COVID-19 case.
+Staff are responsible for completing the eForm when they are confirmed positive for COVID-19.